allegro/blog/_posts/2021-11-18-performance-evaluation-of-timeseries.md

 So, there actually is an index, but it is different from those created manually, and even from indexes created automatically for the `_id` key.
-As I wrote in another [post]({% post_url 2021-10-18-comparing-mongodb-composite-indexes %}), indexes are not all the same, so it's worth taking a closer look at this one.
-Let's check the query execution plans:
+As I wrote in another [post]({% post_url 2021-10-18-comparing-mongodb-composite-indexes %}), indexes are not all the same, so it’s worth taking a closer look at this one.
+Let’s check the query execution plans:

 ```javascript
 db.getCollection('coll-ord').find({"timestamp" : ISODate("2021-10-22T00:00:00.000Z")}).explain('executionStats')